Publication Day! And More Good News!

-Today marks the official publication date of my new chapbook, I Have a Bird to Whistle (7 Palinodes), available here, and if that isn’t enough to get excited about, I also signed the contract for my next one, The Sadness of Old Fences, which will be published sometime in the distant future.
+February 25th marked the official publication date of my new chapbook, I Have a Bird to Whistle (7 Palinodes), available here, and if that wasn’t enough to get excited about, I also signed the contract for my next one, The Sadness of Old Fences, which will be published sometime in the distant future.

 Thank you, poetry community, for supporting my work!